 Shannon offers curly haired women 1 to 1’s- a consultation with Shannon offering personalised hair advice and product recommendations.
 She also offers regular brunches throughout the UK for her followers to discuss hair, transitioning tips, hair struggles and routines.

-Increasingly, parents like us are looking for products which are all- natural, no parabens, no sulphates and no-poo.
-As we become more educated about the dangers of these poisons, we want to know exactly what is going into our baby products and what is going on their skin.
+As we become more educated about the dangers of these poisons, we want to know exactly what is going into our curly baby hair products and what is going on their skin.

 And yet, the difference between curly hair that’s moisturised, healthy and protected is big.
 We need to know the products that we spend money on, work.
 Products that moisturise, control frizz, keep our kids’ curls healthy and prevent product build up.
 An impossible request list?
 Not anymore.

-Here we’re bringing you an up-to-date list of the curly world’s most popular and effective products for babies and toddlers so you too can make an informed choice*.
+Here we’re bringing you an up-to-date list of the curly world’s most popular and effective curly baby hair products for babies and toddlers.
+So you too can make an informed choice*.

 My favourite product from Curly Q’s is their Curl moisturiser /detangler.
 Every morning, a few sprays of this into wet hair and it was like the comb slid right through.
 Their products also smell great as well as being super moisturising.
 Boasting a long list of certified all natural ingredients (no sulphates, paragons, petroleum or silicones), this line is perfect for your curly kids.